saraogiraj94/node-customer-order/readme.md

 ## What left to do

 1 Currently the auth tokens are being saved in mongodb and token is fetched for each api call, which is not the best option, use of session store on caching techniques should be done in order to reduce latency.

+2 Adding unique to creation of customers to identify each customer and track its purchase.

-2 Adding more filter parameters and conditions like $gt,$lt,$eq or more and even cross filters functionality like $or,$and.
+3 Adding more filter parameters and conditions like $gt,$lt,$eq or more and even cross filters functionality like $or,$and.

-3 Adding more sorting parameters.
+4 Adding more sorting parameters.

-4 Creating Indexes in mongodb for faster query response based on the read pattern of usage.
+5 Creating Indexes in mongodb for faster query response based on the read pattern of usage.

-5 New APIs from the data can be created like the total purchase by brand and a reward can be calculated based on that.
+6 New APIs from the data can be created like the total purchase by brand and a reward can be calculated based on that.

-5 Dockerizing the application.
+7 Dockerizing the application and deploying on cloud like heroku, aws or any other.

-6 Proper logging with help of modules like winston and request id to trace down each and every request.
+8 Proper logging with help of modules like winston and request id to trace down each and every request.